silent-observer/Bruh-ProPlusPlus/README.md

 for p in [p, b.center, b.top, (10, 20)]:
     draw ~ $(-1, -1) -- p ~
 ```
-Yes, indentation matters, this is Python-like syntax
+Yes, indentation matters, this is Python like syntax

 ## Available commands
 ### Point/vector expressions